Family Friendly Rooms

 The Back Walk is a scenic pathway around the Castle and Old Town that rivals the city walls of York or Chester.
 Overlooking the scene of one of Scotland’s most famous battle sites, Stirling Bridge, is the 220 ft high National Wallace Monument.
 Climb the 246 steps for glorious views from the Forth bridges to Loch Lomond.

 Activities and Attractions

-With a wide and varied range of attractions in Stirling you will be spoilt for choice on a trip to Stirling.
-If you want to brush up on your history a visit to Stirling Castle full of splendour and colour takes you back to the world of Scotland’s renaissance Kings and Queens.
+With a wide and varied range of attractions you’ll be spoilt for choice on a trip to Stirling.
+If you want to brush up on your history, a visit to Stirling Castle full of splendour and colour takes you back to the world of Scotland’s renaissance Kings and Queens.
 Step into a world of plots, passion, intrigue and high fashion with the people of the palace.

 In addition Doune Castle, the former home to Robert Stewart the first Duke of Albany, boasts impressive architecture including a 100ft high gatehouse.
 This has made it popular with production companies such as for Game of Thrones and Monty Python who have regularly featured the site.

 With other historical sites such as The Old Town Jail in Stirling and the National Wallace Monument there are plenty of world famous landmarks for you to visit in Stirling.
 If you and your party are interested in wildlife Blair Drummond Safari and Zoo, spread over 120 acres, offers a drive through reserve, boat safari and a free safari bus for visitors ticking all the boxes for a day out in Stirling.
 With a wide range of walking and cycling routes you can keep active while you’re away and enjoy the stunning Stirling countryside.